jasonrwilson/multivar/README.md

 # multivar
-Notes On Multivariable Calculus for Data Science
+Notes on Multivariable Calculus for Data Science

 Copyright: © 2026 Jason R. Wilson.
 All rights reserved.